Timothy J. Boham

-Timothy John Boham also known as Marcus Allen (born May 27, 1981), is a former gay pornographic film actor who was convicted in 2009 of the first-degree shooting death of 43-year-old Denver businessman John Paul "J P" Kelso.
+Timothy John Boham also known as Marcus Allen (born May 27, 1981), is a former gay pornographic film actor who was convicted in 2009 of first-degree murder in the shooting death of 43-year-old Denver businessman John Paul "J P" Kelso.
+Boham is now a trans woman.

+Her case is featured on the Season 2, Episode 9 titled “Betting on Death”, from the show, Deadly Sins and on the season 1, episode 2 titled “The Porn Identity”, from the show Lethally Blonde.

 Porn career as "Marcus Allen"

 In November 2002, Boham appeared on the cover of Freshmen magazine (a magazine focusing on 18- to 25-year-old gay men).
-In the annual survey in 2003, Marcus Allen was voted "Freshman of the Year" by a wide margin, and again appeared on the cover (June 2003).
-This led to opportunities such as with Falcon studios.
+In the annual survey in 2003, Boham was voted "Freshman of the Year" by a wide margin, and again appeared on the cover in June 2003.
+This led to opportunities such as with Falcon Entertainment.

 With Falcon Entertainment, Boham appeared in a dozen adult movies under the name "Marcus Allen" in 2004 and 2005.
-He was also in Channel I Releasing/Rascal Entertainment's "Never Been Touched" by Chi Chi LaRue.
+She was also in Channel I Releasing/Rascal Entertainment's "Never Been Touched" by Chi Chi LaRue.
 As Marcus Allen, Boham was on the cover of Mandate magazine in July 2006, apparently for All World's Video.
 Boham also appeared on the cover of Playgirl Magazine's "campus hunks" issue (November 2006) (and is advertised as "John" of Denver, Colorado, and as having a "smooth body and 'softer' side", p.
 32–34).

 Downward spiral

-The Advocate reported that Boham left porn about a year before the murder and went to live in Denver, eventually working for John Paul "J P" Kelso but only for about 10 days before failing to show up for his job.
+The Advocate reported that Boham left porn about a year before the murder and went to live in Denver, eventually working for John Paul "J P" Kelso but only for about 10 days before failing to show up for her job.
 Kelso was co-owner of a Denver debt recovery business called Professional Recovery Systems; he was a philanthropist "... giving away hundreds of thousands of dollars to charities around the world...." and was openly gay.
-Co-workers at the debt recovery business described Tim as "... bright and... [that] it seemed like he had his mind on something else."
+Co-workers at the debt recovery business described Boham as "... bright and... [that] it seemed like [s]he had [her] mind on something else."